airchains-network/binhub/key-gen/README.md

 ./keygen
 ```

-## Security Considerations
+## Security Best Practices

-- Store the `config.toml` file securely
+- Keep your configuration files secure
 - Never share your mnemonic phrase
-- Keep your `secret_key_id` confidential as it's the key to accessing your execution environment's KMS key
+- Maintain confidentiality of your `secret_key_id`
-- Ensure proper permissions on the `config` directory
+- Use appropriate file permissions